zachpino/generative-design-workshop-f18/week02/README.md

 More complex parameters might allow for material selection, overall (non-conic) shape, handle shape and size, lip geometry, styling and surface finish...

+How might we begin to parameterize something like a subscription service in this way?

 -----

 ### Types of Parameters